 Two issues often arise during graduation season.
+One is with the verb to graduate, and the other concerns the need for apostrophes in the expressions master’s degree and bachelor’s degree.
 Which of these sentences are problematic?

 - Our new employee was graduated from Newberry College.